β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 Collar Grabs should not be a bummer to your puppy.
 They should be happy to be grabbed by, and moved by, their collar when necessary.
 This is not natural and it is your job to teach him to enjoy and accept this sort of handling.
 We train and use Collar Grabs so much that our own dogs will run to us and push their necks/collars into our outstretched hand on request.
 Collar Grabs are a great tool to reset or manage your puppy (and eventually your dog), and are a great way to help keep your dog comfortable with being reached for and restrained by the collar as well.

-COLLAR GRAB FROM PLAY
+HOW TO: COLLAR GRAB FROM PLAY

 Take hold of pup’s collar and gently (and decisively) guide him away from play and toward you.
 Reward immediately and generously.